fiha18/Sales_call_transcript_analyser/README.md

      - **Support/maintenance costs**
      - **Ease of integration**

+### Additional Features
+- **Multi language support**: User can provide languge choice for summary also with minimal code changes.

 5. **Merging Chuck Summary System Message(LLM Strategy = OpenAI):**
   - The system is set up using the `get_merge_response_system_message` function for merging chunk responses in a cohesive, well-structured final summary.